steveschnepp/blog.pwkf.org/_drafts/various-schmitt-triggers-circuits.md

 # Using an Open Collector Comparator

-It is very similar than the AmpOp.
+It is very similar than the OpAmp.

 Usually a comparator has a open collector output, therefore it needs an additional pull-up resistor.
 Note that the hyrestesis of the schmitt